mayankshouche/DSLabFinalProject/index.md

 ## Overview

-Our team used political tweet datasets, election tweet datasets, and Tweet feeds for well known politicians for our tasks to gain insights from the areas we wanted to explore.
-Our very first version of the dataset were tweets from hand selected Democrats and Republicans on Twitter that we would mine from election datasets.
+Our team used political tweet datasets, election tweet datasets, and Twitter feeds for well known politicians for our tasks to gain insights from the areas we wanted to explore.
+Our very first version of the dataset was made of tweets from hand selected Democrats and Republicans on Twitter that we would mine from election datasets.
 However, as we went further in the project, we were introduced better APIs and archives that allowed us to get more structured data.
 As most of the Twitter contain the IDs and omit the other information for privacy purposes, we were required to use the Twitter API in conjunction with Hydrator to retrieve the full tweet.

 ## Dataset for 2020 Election Tweets

-Our very first dataset was nearly 2000 tweets that we extracted from the IEEE 2020 political election dataset.
+Our very first dataset was nearly 2000 tweets that we extracted from the IEEE 2020 political election dataset, which can be found here https://ieee-dataport.org/open-access/usa-nov2020-election-20-mil-tweets-sentiment-and-party-name-labels-dataset.
 We indexed each of our hand selected users' ids into the dataset to get tweets from the users.
 We then hydrated the tweets using Hydrator to create our final dataset.

 ## Dataset for 2020 Tweets from Congressional Entities